npucino/sandpyper/docs/ML and SA.md

 ![im](images/sa_diagr.png)

-SA in the example can be summarised in the following steps:
+SA in the example can be summarized in the following steps:
 1. ${\overline{d}}_{iA}$: Compute the mean dissimilarity of $i$ to the other elements within $A$.
 2. ${\overline{d}}_{i\neq A}$: Compute the mean dissimilarity of $i$ to the other elements of any remaining clusters different than $A$.
 3. $\min{\left(\ {\overline{d}}_{i\neq A}\right)}$: Find  $i$ other cluster (neighbour) by finding the minimum ${\overline{d}}_{i\neq A}$